scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

 Attempt to cloud a creatures mind in range that you can see.
 The creature makes a Willpower save against your spellcasting.
-On a fail the creature adds a Bad die to all spellcasting rolls, or a terrible die on a critical.
+On a failure the creature adds a Bad die to all spellcasting rolls, or a terrible die on a critical.

 You may target an additional creature for each level above 2nd.